-- you are a food and wine lover and you want to taste the specialties where they are produced;
+- you are a food and wine lover and want to taste the specialties where they are produced;

-I recommend you to visit Tuscany if:
+I recommend visiting Tuscany if:

 - you are a lover of history, culture and art;

-- if you have never visited Florence or Siena.
+- If you have never visited Florence or Siena.

 It is called the green lung of Italy and is in fact full of unspoiled landscapes in the enchantment of magnificent valleys and ancient villages.

-I recommend you to visit Umbria if:
+I recommend visiting Umbria if: